Sports Betting Odds

 The more teams wagered, the bigger the payout.
 You can take five games, and if you pick them correctly, the payout can be juicy.
 One pick goes wrong, and the rest doesn’t matter

 The more teams wagered, the bigger the payout.
-You can take five games, and if you pick them correctly, the payout can be juicy.
+You can take five games, and if you pick them correctly, the payout will be sweet.
 One pick goes wrong, and the rest doesn’t matter—you’ll be leaving empty-handed.

-This type of bet is for the bettors who study a sport to a tea and want to get big bucks for low wagers.
+This type of bet is for the bettors who study a certain sport consistently and want to get big bucks for low wagers.

 So, you like parlays, but the risk of it is too big, and you want to sacrifice a bit of the payout to buy some margin to get it right.
-Teasers are for you.
+In this case, Teasers are for you.

 These bets are like parlays but exclusive to totals and point spreads.
 You can buy points to make them more achievable.